 This guidance is intended to support you in enabling visits to your care home.
 However, we recognise that all homes are different and that rates of COVID-19 infections will vary by area and over time.
 Public Health Wales is always willing to support care home providers considering individual risk assessments and provide advice.
 Please contact them on 0300 00300 32 and they will be happy to discuss your questions.

 Responding to the COVID-19 pandemic has meant difficult decisions have been made under new and exceptional pressures.
 These decisions have had a personal impact on our families, carers and communities, and have a wider impact on the organisation and delivery of our health and social care services.

-We recommend that care and support providers use an ethical principle based framework to support their ongoing response planning and decision-making in relation to COVID-19.
-The ethical framework needs to be considered alongside professional codes of conduct and the most recent applicable official guidance and legislation.
-An ethical framework helps to ensure that ample consideration is given to a series of values and principles when organising and delivering social care.
+We recommend that care home providers use an ethical principle based framework to support their ongoing response planning and decision-making in relation to COVID-19.
+The ethical framework needs to be considered alongside professional codes of conduct and the most recent applicable official guidance and legislation, including in respect of human rights.
+An ethical framework helps to ensure that consideration is given to a series of values and principles when organising and delivering social care.